Orbital-Web/Raphael/README.md

 ### Game Engine (GUI)
 The game engine is a combination of `GameEngine.hpp`, `GamePlayer.hpp`, and `HumanPlayer.hpp`.
 It is a GUI-based chess game engine (not to be confused with a chess engine) which lets the user interactively play chess.

 If using a human player, the user may annotate the board with arrows and select/play moves similarly to other chess GUIs.
-The user may also specify the number of rounds, different time controls (increments not implemented yet), starting positions (with fens), and even swap out the players (e.g., with different versions of Raphael).
+The user may also specify the number of rounds, different time controls, starting positions (with fens), and even swap out the players (e.g., with different versions of Raphael).

 To use it, refer to the [setup instructions above](https://github.com/Orbital-Web/Raphael#getting-started-windows), and run the command `main.exe -help` in the command line.

 ### Raphael (Engine)
 Raphael is a UCI-compliant chess engine that comes with this project.
 To use it in other UCI-compliant softwares, compile `uci.cpp` using the [instructions above](https://github.com/Orbital-Web/Raphael#getting-started-windows).
 The UCI engine currently supports the following commands: `uci`, `ready`, `ucinewgame`, `position`, and `go`.
-Pondering and info is not implemented yet.
+Pondering is not implemented yet.
 The engine contains the following features:

 #### General
 - [x] Alpha-beta pruning        (`v1.0+`)